amytaylor330/CNN_for_Dance_Music_Classification/Part_I/README.md

 ### 5. Spectrogram Conversion & Preprocessing
-The mp3 files were converted to spectrogram images using the librosa library.
+The mp3 files were converted to mel-spectrogram images using the librosa library.
 There are many options for spectrogram conversion, which is discussed in more detail in __[Notebook 1.3](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/1.3_Audio_File_Manipulation_and_Neural_Network.ipynb)__.
 Different conversions for a 30 second clip are shown below: Figure 1 displays the mp3 file as a one-dimensional pressure-time plot.
 A fourier transformation yields the mel-spectrogram, displayed in both Figures 2 and 3 with the only difference being the scale of loudness (in decibels) at the associated frequencies.

 ![Alt text](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/images/spectrograms.png)

 Before inputting into a network, the images were visually examined to identify if a human could distinguish between both genres.
-If we look at the melspectrograms for the first 30 tracks in each playlist (rotated so time is on the y-axis), we can see that there is a noticable difference between techno and EDM.
+If we look at the mel-spectrograms for the first 30 tracks in each playlist (rotated so time is on the y-axis), we can see that there is a noticeable difference between techno and EDM.
 A network should easily be able to learn these differences.

 ![Alt text](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/images/30_melspecs.png)

 ### 6. Neural Network Architecture
+The architecture for this network was selected based on the deep learning project __[Sander Dieleman published while interning at Spotify](http://benanne.github.io/2014/08/05/spotify-cnns.html)__
+- **Input:** To create more samples for the network each 30 second track was divided into ten, resulting in an input of 3 seconds, or 128 frames by 128 frequency bins.
+The input image was rotated for one-dimensional convolutions to occur on the time axis only.
+- **Network:** This network consists of 3 convolutional layers, all with ReLU activation functions.
+Each convolution is followed by batch normalization to speed up learning (by normalizing values and reducing oscillations in gradient descent for faster convergence), and max pooling to reduce the spatial size of the output for fewer parameters.
+Next, a global max pooling layer reduces the convolution dimensions by outputing a single max value for every feature map.
+The output can then be fed into the remaining dense layers, with the final output predicting two classes of music genres.
+- **Training** The network was implemented in Keras and trained to minimize accuracy of the predictions.
+Depending on the parameters chosen, the one-dimensional network required 5-11 minutes to train on my personal laptop.
+Much time was spent investigating how factors such as dropout, regularization, kernel size, batch size, etc., affected the performance and the shape of the loss/accuracy curves.
+A similar architecture was tested in a 2D network, but required > 1 hr and was not further tested.

 ![Alt text](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/images/network_architecture.png)

 ### 7. Results
+The most favorable result was selected as the one with the most ideal loss/accuracy curves as well as the final accuracy scores (without being overfit).
+The final 1D CNN was able to predict the genre with 94% accuracy on the training set and 93% accuracy on the test set.
 ![Alt text](https://github.com/amytaylor330/CNN_for_Dance_Music_Classification_repost/blob/master/Part_I/images/1D_results.png)

+The most important factors affecting the model's performance were found to be:
+- Shape of spectrogram: time on y-axis (for direction of convolution), and normalizing the values (results in a smoother learning rate)
+- Dropout placement and amount: didn't do much when placed after a convolution, but necessary in the dense layers to reduce overfitting.
+- Minibatch gradient descent: reduced overfitting (good results with batch size around 3000-5000)

+Less important but still crucial
+- Regularization: to reduce overfitting and control the rate of learning
+- Number of epochs: ideal number changed for different parameters, but was reliable at around 20 epochs.

+Parameters that barely changed final result:
+- Kernel size
+- Max pool stride: increasing the stride greatly increases the training time

+**Future work** With unlimited time and GPU I would spent more time investigating topics such as:
+- Substituting the global max pool layer with alternatives, such as global average pooling or LSTM
+- Different activation functions (I only tried ReLU)
+- Analyzing the feature maps and learned features